 “Those expenses are doubling what you used to have to pay while you’re living together under one roof,” Pinto said.
 “There’s only one pot of money.
 It can only go so far.”

-Consequently, parents may want to re-evaluate whether their children will attend private or public colleges and if they want to pursue scholarships, grants and student loans.
+Consequently, parents may want to re-evaluate whether their children will attend private or public colleges and if they want to pursue scholarships, grants, and student loans.
 Other alternatives, like deferment or discounts for multiple children, can also help defray the costs, Pinto said.

 Invest in a 529 plan

 Saving for college through a 529 plan is often the most ideal for all parents saving for college.
-That is because the money accumulates tax-free and you do not pay taxes on it when it is withdrawn, provided that money is used to pay for valid education expenses.
+That is because the money accumulates tax-free and you do not pay taxes on it when it is withdrawn, provided that money is used to pay for valid educational expenses.